Seeing whales and dolphins in their ocean homes can be an exhilarating, moving and even life-changing experience.

 - Spending less time hunting or foraging

-- Spending less time resting or socialising
+- Spending less time resting or socializing

-- Effects on health and reproductive success
+- Have lower reproductive success

 How to choose a good whale watch trip?